RoboWizards/TestCB/README.md

 TestCB
 ======

-Repo used for testing command based approach in Java WPlib for FRC
+Repo used for testing command based approach in Java WPIlib for FRC